robbert-vdh/yabridge/tools/yabridgectl/README.md

 from anywhere.
 All of the information below can also be found through `yabridgectl --help`.

+Keep in mind that during normal usage you should not need to do anything other than the things listed in yabridge's [main readme](https://github.com/robbert-vdh/yabridge#usage).
+All of the other options mentioned here are only useful during development.

 ### Yabridge path

 Yabridgectl will need to know where it can find `libyabridge-vst2.so` and